 Following this periodization, we will first analyze the reasons and timing associated with the changing interrelationships of the Ming and Mongol empires.
-The sequentially emerging interrelationships show three types of interactions between the two great powers: highly antagonistic interaction with a power imbalance, highly antagonistic interaction with a power balance.
+The sequentially emerging interrelationships show three types of interactions between the two great powers: highly antagonistic interaction with a power imbalance, highly antagonistic interaction with a power balance, or little antagonistic interaction with a power balance.
 They result in different opportunity structures for the activities of the three intermediaries.
 Then, we will analyze the changing agency of the three intermediaries conditioned by these opportunity structures.